 Porsche and Escort Mk1 catch up

-The eagle eyed amounts you may have spotted Dave not one for 'Can't come out today as looks like rain'
+The eagle eyed amongst you may have spotted Dave is not one for 'Can't come out today as looks like rain'

 On to Dave's latest, A Mk1 Escort, they are really light compared to a modern car (and few hundred kgs lighter then the Porsche), a basic Escort can be as little as under 800kgs!
 So Dave's with the Cosworth power plant making a reliable 350 + bhp and roll cage I'm guessing it's around a ton, that's a VERY healthy power to weight ratio!
 (350 bhp per ton) Making it much higher than the 996 turbo which only has a power to weight of around 270 per ton.

-Out and about I think the Mk1 received more attention and looks then the 996tt!
+Out and about I think the Mk1 received more attention and looks then the Porsche.

 The car has coil overs all round and they do a great job, I really thought it would be bouncing and jiggling all over the place, where in fact it was very civilised, and dare I say it not that dissimilar to the 996 ride, which is firm but not harsh.

 Hearing this drive down the road, there was no mistaking what's under the bonnet as each crisp gear change you got that lovely 'Turbo flutter' sound that's actually the air passing back over the turbo compressor (nothing to do with the actuator that everyone seems to think).
 Added to this the deep exhaust note that from the custom 3 inch exhaust.